 When you’re sitting on a pile of merchandise three months from now…

-You have to ask yourself Macy's, Saks, Neiman’s - all of you reading this right now...
+You have to ask yourself, Macy's, Saks - all of you reading this right now...

-Who’s minding your store and engaging the strangers who took time out of their day to give you a shot at their money?
+Who’s minding your store and engaging the strangers who took the time to give you a shot at their money?